 9. Turn Off Power During Blade Change

-This one may seem like common sense, but our professional woodworkers are often surprised by how many people forget to disconnect power or switch off the power source before changing blades.
-Our team stresses that the only way to do blade changes safely is to do it when the woodworking tool is off.
+This one may seem like common sense, but I am often surprised by how many people forget to disconnect power or switch off the power source before changing blades.
+I always stress that the only way to do blade changes safely is to do it when the woodworking tool is off.

-Sometimes your blade might stall before the blade change, and our team advises never to try to remove the stalled blade before you switch off the machine.
+Sometimes your blade might stall before the blade change, and I advise you never to try to remove the stalled blade before you switch off the machine.

 10. Work Against the Cutter